Why won't my UTI clear up with antibiotics?

 • Fluoroquinolone antibiotics(ciprofloxacin)

-• Penicillin class of antibiotics
+• Penicillin is a class of antibiotics

 • Sulfonamides (sulfamethoxazole and trimethoprim)

-Use of wrong antibiotics
+Use of the wrong antibiotics

 When It's Not Exactly an Urinary Tract Infection (UTI)